Property owners should make sure that contractors have:

 - Contractors who only work on existing one-or-two-family dwellings and are not plumbers, electricians, fire suppression workers, or complete demolition contractors must register as Home Improvement Contractors with the PA Attorney General’s Office.

 Property owners should ask contractors for references and do additional research.
-The Attorney General’s Office makes some recommendations, including:
+The recommendations from the Attorney General’s Office include:

 - Checking contractors’ references.